 You seem to be a very good swimmer.

-And that’s it, now you know how to use sembra in Italian!
+And that’s the end of our lesson on how to use sembra in Italian!

 ❤️ If you liked this lesson on how to use sembra in Italian, consider sharing it with your social media friends who are also studying Italian.